Zillion-Network/scripts/docker-nvidia/README.md

 2. Check your internet connection
 3. Verify that NVIDIA drivers are properly installed
 4. Check system logs for detailed error messages
-5. If one download method fails, try the alternative method (curl vs wget)

 ## Support